eno-lang/enojs-exploaders/README.md

   // }

 doc.field('email', loaders.email);
-  // throws an error "Not an email address" through enojs
+  // throws an error "'email' must be an email address" through enojs
 ```

 ## Questions to explored